 5. Basic stock

-6. Know your stock
+6. Know your inventory

-7. Pay attention to expiry dates
+7. Pay attention to the expiration dates

-8. Using your fridge
+8. Using your refrigerator

 9. Using your freezer